+Keir Starmer to meet Macron in Paris in break with protocol

-Emmanuel Macron to meet Keir Starmer in Paris in break with protocol
+Keir Starmer to meet Emmanuel Macron in Paris in break with protocol

-No 10 plays down PR coup for Labour leader ahead of meeting to ‘test’ ideas
+Labour leader set for charm offensive meeting to ‘test’ ideas – but No 10 plays down PR coup

 Sir Keir Starmer is expected to meet Emmanuel Macron in Paris next week as the Labour leader attempts to woo the French president.